 This is an initial public offering of shares of Class A common stock by Vera Therapeutics, Inc. We are offering 4,350,000 shares of our Class A common stock.
-The initial public offering price is expected to be between \$14.00 and \$16.00 per share.
+The initial public offering price is \$11.00 per share.

 Prior to this offering, there has been no public market for our Class A common stock.
-We have applied to list our Class A common stock on The Nasdaq Global Market under the symbol "VERA."
+Our Class A common stock has been approved for listing on The Nasdaq Global Market under the symbol "VERA."